tapnair/DXFImporter/README.md

     ![](/resources/scripts-addins.png)

-4. Browse to the 'DXFImporter' sub directory in the unzipped directory *Note: this may be the top level folder depending on the zip utility you use or if it is mac vs. windows.*
+4. Browse to the 'DXFImporter' directory
+*Note: this may be the top level folder depending on the zip utility you use or if it is mac vs. windows.*

      ![](/resources/unzipped.png)